 Captures

-Using the paymentId and authorization values returned from a previous 2-pass authorization, capture requests are submitted as POST requests to the /payments/paymentId/capture path.
+values returned from a previous 2-pass authorization, capture requests are submitted as POST requests to the /payments/paymentId/capture

 POST /payments/64af96f1c79c5e590217a203/capture